Survival Camp is a popular choice for children keen to learn how to survive in the wild!

 - Residential Camp – children aged 8 years and over have the option of a 5 night stay at Easter or throughout the summer.

 Survival Camp will be running on the following dates:

-- 30th July-1st September (not offered at weekends)
+- Summer week 5: 29th August-1st September (not offered at weekends)